harness/developer-hub/docs/self-managed-enterprise-edition/back-up-and-recover/back-up-and-restore-helm.md

 ## Install Velero

 You can install Velero using several methods, but Harness recommends installation using a Container Storage Interface (CSI) plugin.
 CSI is a standard interface that enables container orchestrators, such as Kubernetes, to manage different storage systems in a consistent and modular way.
-The CSI specificationd efines a set of APIs that container orchestrators can use to discover and manage storage systems, create and delete volums, attach and detach volumes from nodes, and perform other storage-related operations.
+The CSI specification defines a set of APIs that container orchestrators can use to discover and manage storage systems, create and delete volums, attach and detach volumes from nodes, and perform other storage-related operations.
 CSI drivers implement these APIs to provide integration with specific storage systems.

 If installation with a CSI plugin is not a viable option for your environment, you may use one of the Velero integrations with cloud providers.
 For more information, go to [Providers](https://velero.io/docs/v1.11/supported-providers/) in the Velero documentation.